O. J. Simpson robbery case

 State of Nevada v.
-Orenthal James Simpson, et al, Case Number: 07C237890-4. was a criminal case prosecuted in 2007–2008 in the U.S. state of Nevada, primarily involving the former NFL player and actor O. J. Simpson.
+Orenthal James Simpson, et al, Case Number: 07C237890-4. was a criminal case prosecuted from 2007 to 2008 in the U.S. state of Nevada, primarily involving the former NFL player and actor O. J. Simpson.

 On the night of September 13, 2007, a group of men led by Simpson entered a room in the Palace Station hotel in Las Vegas, Nevada.
 Bruce Fromong, a sports memorabilia dealer, testified that the group broke into his hotel room and stole memorabilia at gunpoint.
 Three days later, on September 16, 2007, Simpson was arrested and initially held without bail.
 He admitted taking the items, which he said had been stolen from him, but denied breaking into the room.
 Simpson also denied the allegation that he or the people with him carried weapons.
 Bail was later set at $125,000.

 On October 3, 2008—exactly 13 years after he was acquitted of the murders of his ex-wife, Nicole Brown Simpson, and Ronald Goldman—Simpson was found guilty of all 12 charges.
 Immediately after the verdict was read, Simpson, who had been free on bail prior to this point, was handcuffed and remanded to the Clark County detention center without bail, pending sentencing.
 On December 5, 2008, Simpson was sentenced to 33 years in prison with eligibility for parole in nine years (in October 2017).
 On July 20, 2017, Simpson was granted parole, and was freed three months later.
 In December 2021, he was granted early discharge from parole.